 The Program shall be developed and administered by the Professional Development Committee (PDC).
-Funding of \$200,000 for the fiscal year 2015-2016 will be made available to the Program from Article 15.4 of the State/PEF Agreement.
+Funding of \$200,000 for each of the fiscal years of the 2016-2019 Agreement will be made available to the Program from Article 15.4 of the State/PEF Agreement.
 Said funds shall be overseen and administered by the PDC.